Q: Hmmm, I've never heard of Forest Bathing, do we have to go swimming?

 Q: Why should I come to your walk when access to the forest is free?

-A: My job is to bridge the gap between the forest and the people I guide.
-I help you slow down, engage your senses, move out of your heads and into your bodies, so that you can let the forest do its therapeutic work.
-Without a guide, you can never completely relinquish all responsibilities; and at the back of your mind you are always thinking about your life, what the time is, your next appointment, the children or the dog, etc. This limits your ability to quieten the mind and enliven the senses needed to get the most from the session.
+A: I give you permission to leave all of your responsibilities behind.
+Do you remember the last time you felt truly free from responsibilities?
+I help you slow down, engage your senses, move out of your heads and into your bodies so that you can let the forest do its therapeutic work.
+My job is to bridge the gap between the forest and the people I guide.
+Without a guide, you can never completely relinquish all responsibilities; you're often thinking about safety, your next appointment, the children or the dog, etc. This limits your ability to quieten the mind and enliven the senses needed to get the most from the session.
 I enable you to leave all your responsibilities behind for 3 hours - it's an immense gift!
 The session can be joyous, curious and emotional, and I hold a safe space for these emotions to be expressed in the sharing circles.
 I also adapt the session, if needed, and always ensure we finish on time.
 Being guided allows you to experience a more immersive, and therefore beneficial, journey.
 It’s also a way to prioritise and schedule in your nature time, similarly to scheduling other self-care practices.

 Q: I like the sound of it but I have anxiety, do I have to speak in front of the group?